Big Bathroom Shop

 Remember, to keep this plant happy they need gentle sunlight and humid temperatures, as they belong to the tropical plants family.

-The zz plant is the perfect plant for bohemian décor.
+The ZZ plant is the perfect plant for bohemian décor.
 They have a unique look that grows and hangs in such a graceful way, you’ll never not want to water it again!

 ZZ plants thrive in indirect sunlight and even under fluorescent lighting.
 It can happily survive with watering every 7-14 days, so even the most forgetful plant lovers can enjoy this plant!